 Clara Wu Tsai and Joe Tsai

 Stanford alumna Clara and her husband, Joe, have a longstanding interest in the life sciences.
-Clara was a member of the presidential task force that helped shape the Stanford Neurosciences Institute and Stanford ChEM-H and (Chemistry, Engineering & Medicine for Human Health).
+Clara was a member of the presidential task force that helped shape the Stanford Neurosciences Institute and Stanford ChEM-H (Chemistry, Engineering & Medicine for Human Health).
 She also served on the advisory council for Stanford Bio-X, an interdisciplinary platform launched in 1998 that has become a model for biosciences programs worldwide.
 Clara serves as co-chair of the advisory cabinet for the Wu Tsai Neurosciences Institute and is an active member of the advisory council for the interdisciplinary life sciences institutes at Stanford.
 She also serves on the university’s Global Advisory Council.

 “Our hope is that the institute will be able to drive discoveries about the brain, translate them into effective therapies and serve our global society.”